 - 3.1 Restated Certificate of Incorporation of Trex Company, Inc. (the "Company").
 Filed as Exhibit 3.1 to the Company's Registration Statement on Form S-1 (No. 333-63287) and incorporated herein by reference. - 3.2 Amended and Restated By-Laws of the Company.
-Filed as Exhibit 3.2 to the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2000 and incorporated herein by reference. - 4.1 Specimen certificate representing the Company's common stock.
-Filed as Exhibit 4.1 to the Company's Registration Statement on Form S-1 (No. 333-63287) and incorporated herein by reference. - 5.1 Opinion of Hogan & Hartson L.L.P. regarding the legality of the common stock registered hereby. - 23.1 Consent of Hogan & Hartson L.L.P. (included in Exhibit 5.1).

-23.2 Consent of Ernst & Young LLP, independent public accountants.
-Filed herewith.

-24.1 Power of Attorney.
-Previously filed.
+Filed as Exhibit 3.2 to the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2000 and incorporated herein by reference.

+- 4.1 Specimen certificate representing the Company's common stock.
+Filed as Exhibit 4.1 to the Company's Registration Statement on Form S-1 (No. 333-63287) and incorporated herein by reference. - 5.1 Opinion of Hogan & Hartson L.L.P. regarding the legality of the common stock registered hereby. - 23.1 Consent of Hogan & Hartson L.L.P. (included in Exhibit 5.1). - 23.2 Consent of Ernst & Young LLP, independent public accountants.
+Filed herewith. - 24.1 Power of Attorney (included in the signature page to this Registration Statement) - To be filed by amendment.